matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 ### Paper 2: 25-Year Temporal Stability

-    A longitudinal study of 25 years of CODE data (2000-2025) demonstrated that these signatures are not transient anomalies.
+    A longitudinal study of 25 years of CODE data (2000-2025) found that these signatures are not confined to a transient interval.
 They persist across solar cycles, hardware generations, and reference frame updates, exhibiting statistically significant coupling with orbital dynamics.

     [→ View Paper 2](https://matthewsmawfield.github.io/TEP-GNSS/code-longspan/)